Desmond Hoyte: Politics

 After being a general council member for the party, he entered Parliament as a member of the People's National Congress in 1968 and soon began serving in the cabinet.
 He was Home Affairs Minister from 1969 to 1970, Finance Minister from 1970 to 1972, Works and Communications Minister from 1972 to 1974, and Economic Development Minister in 1974 to 1980.
 In all of his ministerial positions, Hoyte was a part of the movement of the Burnham administration towards a planned economy, particularly in his role as the Minister of Economic Development during the nationalization of the bauxite and sugar industries following the 1974 Declaration of Sophia.
 In 1973, he was appointed a member of the central committee of the PNC.

 Following the December 1980 election he became one of five vice-presidents, with responsibility for economic planning, finance, and regional development.

 In August 1984, Hoyte became Prime Minister and first Vice President, replacing Hamilton Green, who was widely seen at the time as Burnham's preference for successor.

-Hoyte suffered a personal tragedy in 1985 when his two daughters Amanda and Maxine died in a car crash while traveling on 30 April to hear him deliver the May Day address in the town of Linden.
-His sister-in-law and his driver also died; his wife Joyce was the lone survivor.